dav793/angular2-seed/README.md

 The `npm start` command first compiles the application, then runs the `lite-server`.
 Afterwards, it simultaneously re-compiles and re-runs whenever file change is detected.
-Both the compiler and the server watch for file changes.
+Both the compiler and the server watch for file changes. `npm start` does not run any backend server.

+To compile the app, run `lite-server` and also a test backend server, use `npm start-s`.

 Shut it down manually with `Ctrl-C`.